Last updated on October 24th, 2018 at 02:27 pm

 Having a compact camera in your pocket is always a big plus.
 Mobile phones have the own limits and having a nice compact always with you does allow to spread your horizon of photography possibilities.

-This post is about the best travel camera and if I want to document my trip with a street style approach than the Leica is the camera of my choice, although the budget is a concern.
-Otherwise the Sony will do the work greatly and will give me the extra zoom that it may be needed in few occasions.
+This post is about the best travel camera and if I want to document my trip with a street style approach than the RX100 IV is the camera of my choice, on a reasonable budget too.
+Otherwise, the Sony RX100 VI will do the work great and will give me the extra zoom that it may be needed in a few occasions.

-If I am looking for an overall camera I would go for the Panasonic Lumix TZ110.
-At the moment it is a real winner with a 10x zoom, Leica lenses and great price too.
-It is my favourite
+If I am looking for an overall camera I would go for the Panasonic Lumix TZ220.
+At the moment it is a real winner with a 15x zoom, Leica lenses and great price too.
+It is my favourite.

 Can we consider the mirrorless as small cameras?
 I believe so.
 There are a few in the market that have a weight, including a prime lens, just above the compact camera.

-I do have a huge interest for this camera category.
+I do have a huge interest in this camera category.

-These are the main reasons from a portability prospective.
+These are the main reasons for a portability perspective.

 When travelling, the weight and dimension of a camera is an important factor to evaluate, especially when you keep travelling almost on a daily basis with a rucksack or, even worst, with your bike.
 The less you have the better.

-Yes, this camera is expensive, however I am not saying that it is not good value, just saying that it costs at least twice as much as the other mirrorless but you have so much more.
+True, this camera is not cheap.
+It is, however, a great value for money.
 You can use this camera for travelling, for wedding photography and any photography business you can think of.

 This is a real professional camera, you just need to allocate the budget 😀

-If you still question yourself if you are doing a good investment I suggest you to read my full review.
+If you still question yourself if you are doing a good investment I suggest you to read my full review on the 7R II.
+That will give you a great idea.

 I had the possibility to have it for 4 weeks.
-I took it with me on a 2 weeks trip in the south coast of Australia, I used it to teach in my workshops and I “abused” it over all.
+I took it with me on a 2 weeks trip in the south coast of Australia, I used it to teach in my workshops and I “abused” it overall.
 What was my impression?
-In true honesty I was surprised.
-Amazing photo but …..read more on the review
+In true honesty, I was surprised.
+Amazing photo but …..read more on the review….and, by the way, eventually, I bought it.

-This is another camera that I was able to review in late 2015 and I still love it so much.
+The GX-8 was one of the first cameras I reviewed, that was in late 2015, a great camera which I still love so much.
 There are some great deals on the net.
 The overall feeling was great.
-I had it again for a safari in March 2016 with the new 100-400mm lens and I was impressed even more.
+I had it again for a safari in March 2016 with the 100-400mm lens and I was impressed even more.

-What I like of the new Panasonic cameras is that they include a fair bit of firmware on it to make photography easier, like the handy Post Focus and the 4K photo mode that allows to select a frame from a 4K video, perfect for some action photography.
+What I like of the new Panasonic cameras is that they include a fair bit of firmware on it to make photography easier, like the handy Post Focus and the 4K photo mode that allows selecting a frame from a 4K video, perfect for some action photography.

 I had a great time with this camera and I can only suggest it.